COVID-19 or coronavirus in TRORC region

 - Gifford Hospital, DHMC, MAHHC

-- STATE VOLUNTEER SITE FOR REGULAR & MEDICAL
+- STATE VOLUNTEER form REGULAR & MED

 Continuity of Operations (COOP) planning.
 Continuity of staffing is a particular concern in the context of COVID-19.
 COOP plans should include identification of essential functions and lines of succession.
 A local COOP plan template is available on the Vermont Emergency Management website.
 Tory, Pete and Kevin can help too.